grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### Next morning; loading compressed air)

 [//]: # (Morning: day 1, run to Stilt City)
 The next morning, Hemi was up first, and dragged a bleary and aching Bastian out of the rack to help him track down some dock workers who knew how to use the rig that would recharge the compressed air tanks on the _Prospect_.
-Setting this up would involve running a length of expandable rigid pipes down the docking bay, through the cargo hatch, and connecting those to pipe fittings mounted to the ceiling of the _Prospect's_ cargo hold.
+Setting this up would involve running a length of expandable rigid pipes down the docking bay, through the cargo hatch, and connecting those to pipe fittings mounted to the ceiling of the _Prospect_'s cargo hold.
 It had to be rigid pipe the whole way because Hemi wanted to recharge the high-pressure tanks in the _Prospect_, and that air was under such immense pressure it would blow apart any kind of flexible pipe material.
 Once they had the high-pressure tanks filled, Hemi could recharge the low-pressure tanks as well via some valves on the tank ballast panel in the control room that would allow him to bleed off air from the high-pressure system to the low-pressure tanks.

 The docking bay had high-pressure pipes that were fed down from compressors located in some equipment space up above the exchange floor.
 The docking bay high-pressure system was mostly just kept ready for a flooding emergency where water might have to be blown out.
 Most subs at the dock already had their high-pressure tanks fully charged, since they had to be ready for their own emergencies at any time.
 Refilling a docked submarine's high-pressure tanks was an unusual operation.
 The docking bay had the equipment, but only a handful of people knew how to use it.
 So Hemi spent the first few hours of the morning wandering around the docking bay and the exchange floor with Bastian and a bag full of money looking for those people.